chef/chef-web-docs/chef_master/source/resource_cron_access.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_cron_access.rst>`__

 Use the **cron_access** resource to manage the /etc/cron.allow and /etc/cron.deny files.
-Note: This resource previously shipped in the ``cron`` cookbook as ``cron_manage``, which it can still be used as for backwards compatibility with existing Chef Infra Clien releases.
+Note: This resource previously shipped in the ``cron`` cookbook as ``cron_manage``, which it can still be used as for backwards compatibility with existing Chef Infra Client releases.

 **New in Chef Client 14.4.**